Transcranial Magnetic Stimulation (TMS)

 Risks / Benefits

-What are possible side effects of transcranial magnetic stimulation (TMS) treatment?
+What are the risks, side effects or complications of transcranial magnetic stimulation?

 Recovery and Outlook

-What follow-up is necessary after the transcranial magnetic stimulation (TMS) procedure?
+What is the recovery time from transcranial magnetic stimulation?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy